AikidoSec/firewall-node/docs/user.md

 });
 ```

+> [!WARNING]
+> Do not call `setUser` with a shared user ID for unauthenticated or anonymous users (e.g. `setUser({ id: "anonymous" })`).
+When a user is set, rate limiting is applied per user ID and IP-based rate limiting is skipped entirely.
+This means all anonymous users would share a single rate limit bucket and be blocked as a group.
+For unauthenticated users, simply don't call `setUser` — rate limiting will automatically fall back to per-IP limiting.

 Using `setUser` has the following benefits:

 - The user ID is used for more accurate rate limiting (you can change IP addresses, but you can't change your user ID).